beccajonas/test-sso-app-workOS/README.md

    (env) $
    ```

-4. Install the cloned app's dependencies.
+3. Install the cloned app's dependencies.

    ```bash
    (env) $ pip install -r requirements.txt
    ```

-5. Obtain and make note of the following values.
+4. Obtain and make note of the following values.
 In the next step, these will be set as environment variables.

    - Your [WorkOS API key](https://dashboard.workos.com/api-keys)
    - Your [SSO-specific, WorkOS Client ID](https://dashboard.workos.com/configuration)

-6. Ensure you're in the root directory for the example app, `python-flask-sso-example/`.
-Create a `.env` file to securely store the environment variables.
+5. Create a `.env` file to securely store the environment variables.
 Open this file with the Nano text editor.
 (This file is listed in this repo's `.gitignore` file, so your sensitive information will not be checked into version control.)

    ```bash
    (env) $ touch .env
    (env) $ nano .env
    ```

-7. Once the Nano text editor opens, you can directly edit the `.env` file by listing the environment variables:
+6. Once the Nano text editor opens, you can directly edit the `.env` file by listing the environment variables:

    ```bash
    WORKOS_API_KEY=<value found in step 6>